-NUR 200 NURSING CAREER MOBILITY ASSESSMENT (3T, 3S, 3C) 5 credits This course focuses on application of nursing science to assist
+NUR 200 NURSING CAREER MOBILITY ASSESSMENT

+(3T, 3S, 3C) 5 credits

 This course focuses on application of nursing science to assist the Licensed Practical Nurse (LPN) transitioning into the role of the associate degree nurse (ADN).
 Emphasis in this course is placed on evidenced based clinical decision making and nursing care provided in a family and community context for a variety of health alterations across the lifespan.
 Upon successful completion of the course, students will be able to articulate into the ADN program.